 La Parisienne is a running race that's just for women.
 Created by Patrick Aknin in 1997, the first edition saw 1,500 women competing in the heart of the Bois de Boulogne.
-The theme for 2019 is the Far West, featuring the women's running village at Champ de Mars (free entry, open to all), a giant screen, a wellness space, pop-up stores by various big brands, fun races, concerts, catering and walkers setting out at 11.30am.
+Featuring the women's running village at Champ-de-Mars (free entry, open to all), a giant screen, a wellness space, pop-up stores by various big brands, fun races, concerts, catering and walkers setting out at 11.30am.
 A first-come-first-served activity and childcare space for children between 4 and 12 is also available

 Beyond the sporting challenge, la Parisienne is also a charity race, raising money for breast cancer research.
 By participating in this race, you will thus raise awareness and funds for scientific research to help fight this cancer that affects 1 in 8 women.